KrisBuytaert/puppet-infisical/README.md

 This is a POC to have puppet secret values looked up from Infisical

-This module dos NOT setup Infisical
+This module does NOT setup Infisical

 It will query a secret from an infisical server so it can be used in a puppet project